-It is the policy of the Governing Board and staff of St Neot School to create a positive atmosphere in which children feel safe, secure and happy and are given the maximum opportunity to learn while developing self-discipline, a respect for themselves, for others and for the environment.
+It is the policy of the Governing Board and staff of St Neot School and Nursery to create a positive atmosphere in which children feel safe, secure and happy and are given the maximum opportunity to learn while developing self-discipline, a respect for themselves, for others and for the environment.
+We develop our children's understanding of mental health to ensure that they can cope with, and positively respond to, life's challenges, and recognise that bullying is unacceptable behaviour.
 This policy applies throughout the school day and into extra-curricular activities.